 A Brief Look at the History

 In recent decades, a particular phobia named ‘Islamophobia’ has engrossed Western communities.
 An exaggerated fear and hatred toward Islam and Muslims, peddled by negative stereotypes, lead to racism, bigotry, and the victimization and exclusion of Muslims from social, political, and civic engagement.
 As we look at the history of Islamophobia in the US, it has grown since 9/11 in 2001.
-Racism and violent acts against American Muslims boomed right after the devastating assault on US soil occurred.
+Racism and violent acts against American Muslims boomed after the devastating assault on US soil.

 Even after incremental attempts by former President Barack Obama to cross religious and ethnic differences, following Donald Trump’s 2016 victory, it further exacerbated anti-Muslim bigotry.
 CAIR (Council on American-Islamic Relations) described this exacerbation as a ‘dramatic rise’ in the campaign against peaceful Muslims, innocent refugees, and mosques.

 USC Dornsife magazine of the University of South California reported that although Islamophobia in the US didn’t start with Trump, he has done many things that promoted Islamophobia.
 With remarks such as ‘Islam hates us’ and policies such as barring refugees from Islamic countries, Trump has reiterated the notion that Islam is a threat to the United States.
 Further, his tweets perpetuate a long history of equating Muslims with terrorism.

 In such circumstances, when Former American Vice President Joe Biden, the presumptive Democratic presidential nominee for US Elections 2020, quoted a Hadith of the Prophet (PBUH) in an address to Muslim voters, he succeeded in gaining the attention of the Muslim Community around the World.